-For prompt action on your application, be sure to attach all schedules, statements, and other documents required by the application form.
-If you do not attach them, you may have to resubmit your application or you may otherwise encounter a delay in obtaining recognition of exemption.
+To help in processing your application, be sure to attach all schedules, statements, and other documents required by the application form.
+If you do not attach them, you may have to resubmit your application or you may otherwise encounter a delay in processing your application.